shaharyarrahmad/shops/vendure/src/webhook/readme.md

 # Vendure Webhook plugin
-Triggers a webhook per channel based on configured events.
+Triggers a channel aware webhook based on configured events.
 Events are specified in `vendure-config` and webhooks are configured in the database via the admin UI.

 ## Database entity